 Step 3: Damage is limited

-Dissimilar to what we are shown in film and television shows, one sprinkler being activated does not trigger all others, causing untold water damage to property.
+Unlike what we see in film and television shows, one sprinkler being activated does not trigger all others, causing untold water damage to property.
 The focussed activation of the system means that in many cases the fire is suppressed before the fire service has arrived on the scene.

-As a business designing, installing and maintaining sprinkler systems, our work must meet the standards set out by LPS 1048, audited by LPCB, of which Churches Fire has a Level 3 accreditation.
+As a business designing, installing and maintaining sprinkler systems, our work must meet the standards set out by LPS 1048, audited by LPCB, of which Churches Fire & Security has a Level Three accreditation.
 This means that all of our sprinklers meet the highest quality, third-party assured standards.

-Contact Churches Fire today to discuss your sprinkler system requirements.Get in touch
+Contact Churches Fire & Security today to discuss your sprinkler system requirements.Get in touch